metrorailings/OwlBlog/content/posts/week-4-insights-1.md

 Now that the Giants are playing defensive backs deeper, Payton is compensating by calling more running plays.

+Kadarius Toney, Kenny Golladay, and John Ross came up big in this game for the Giants.
+Well done.

 ***

 ## Browns @ Vikings